gateio/gateapi-java/docs/MultiCollateralLoanApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         MultiCollateralLoanApi apiInstance = new MultiCollateralLoanApi(defaultClient);
-        String type = "collateral"; // String | Currency types: collateral - collateral currency, borrow - borrowing currency.
+        String type = "collateral"; // String | Currency type: collateral - Collateral currency, borrow - Borrowing
-        String currency = "BTC"; // String | When specifying collateral currencies, you can use commas to separate multiple currencies; for borrowing currencies, only one currency can be provided. try {
+        String currency = "BTC"; // String | When it is a collateral currency, multiple currencies can be passed separated by commas;when it is a borrowing currency, only one currenc try {
             List<CurrencyQuota> result = apiInstance.listUserCurrencyQuota(type, currency);
             System.out.println(result);